-The LGB Travel Awards are my way of celebrating the people, places, businesses and moments etched in my mind and heart.
+The Little Grey Box (LGB) Travel Awards are my way of celebrating the people, places, businesses and moments etched in my mind and heart.
 These are my 2016 highlights and the very best of the best.
 I hope they inspire a little (or a lot) of adventure in you, I can’t wait to see what 2017 brings our way!
 A huge congratulations to all the travel award winners below, thank you for being so wonderful I had to include you.

 Of all the Aussie destinations I visited this year, it was the incredible little town of Berry, located on the New South Wales South Coast, that stole my heart.
 I fell in love with the charming little town, its fantastic views, nearby beaches, fabulous restaurants and the incredibly welcoming and entertaining locals.
 A huge thank you to Anthony and Louise at Mt Hay Retreat and all the lovely locals who made it such an unforgettable trip.
 10/10 would Berry again!